Traderjoe95/eventbus-service/README.md

 val divisionBinder = vertx.serviceBinder<DivisionService>("my.custom.address")
 ```

+### Known Pitfalls

+* An event bus service can't be obtained before the `start` method of the verticle is called,
+  because the `Vertx` instance won't be initialized before this point.
+Make sure you always obtain
+  your services when the Vert.x is already initialized
+* Nested interfaces are currently not usable as service interfaces.
+This limitation will be removed
+  in a future version

 ## Using this in your Microservice
 Add the KOBIL Nexus repository to your build script: